Nur tote Fische schwimmen mit dem Strom.

 Originally from Philadelphia, Jessina Leonard came to Durham by way of Chicago to complete a Masters' degree in art and theology at Duke Divinity School.
 She worked at Cassilhaus from 2015-2018 and is now completing her MFA in Photography at Rhode Island School of Design in Providence, Rhode Island – but she is still a part of the Cassilhaus team from afar!

 First Photograph: My first memory of taking photographs was at the Moscow circus when I was probably five or six years old – but, honestly, I was most excited about arranging and sequencing the images in a scrapbook when I got home.

 An artist whose work you are inspired by: Graciela Iturbide

 Sarah Riazati is a filmmaker, animator, designer, developer, student and educator.
 In past lives, she has made videos, animations and websites at a music magazine, a creative agency, a communications research center, and a production company.
 She has also taught courses as an adjunct professor in digital storytelling, web design and media ethics at UNC-Chapel Hill, her alma mater.
-She used to live in Atlanta, New York and Italy, and now lives in Durham, North Carolina, where she is an MFA candidate at Duke’s Experimental and Documentary Arts program.
+She used to live in Atlanta, New York and Italy, and now lives in Durham, North Carolina, where she recently received her MFA at Duke’s Experimental and Documentary Arts program.
 At Duke, she is the Project Manager for the Social Practice Lab and a research assistant in the Wired!
 Lab's Building Duke research team.
 She is also a 2018 Princess Grace Award winner for Film.